venomz75/papeScrape/README.md

 * Saves OP's message in a .txt file in that same directory

 ## Planned changes:
-* Add selection of threads by post number or topic.
-* Add an image count to the threads.
+* Add an image count when listing threads.
 * Add capability for multiple concurrent thread downloads.
 * Add command based interaction with the program.